Broccoli Pizza & Pasta

 Broccoli Pizza and Pasta LLC (also known as Broccoli) started as a self-operating Italian restaurant headquartered in Dubai, United Arab Emirates.
 It primarily serves pizza, pasta, lasagna, soup and salad.

 The company also provides franchises, and has, franchise opportunities globally.

 History

 In 2011, the first Broccoli Pizza & Pasta opened its door in Tecom, Dubai.
 After a year, the 2nd branch was opened in Jumeirah, Dubai.

 In early 2013, the chain becomes available in other emirates of UAE.
 It also became known outside Dubai for the face painting activity for children.

 The first Broccoli Pizza and Pasta location outside UAE opened in Riyadh, Saudi Arabia in 2015.

 Later in June 2016, this chain opened a branch in Covent Garden, London, United Kingdom.
 As of December 2016, it operates at 40+ store, 30 of which are in the UAE, its originated country origin, and 15+ are located in foreign markets.

+In January 2018, the chain expanded to the Al Saadah neighborhood in Salalah in Oman.
+In February, the restaurant opened in Qurum.

 The company aspires to expand to 300 locations by 2018 across Middle East and North Africa, Asia and Europe.